By Patrick O'Conner PhD

 School counselors are responding to the news of the death of Osama Bin Laden with a wide variety of programs for their students.
 While the Sunday night event caught many counselors off guard for managing and supporting student response for Monday, many forums and discussion opportunities are planned or underway at this point, all designed to help students make sense of this event and what it may mean to the daily lives of students, both today and in the future.

 If you’re in the process of creating a program for your school, consider these key elements that have helped other

 counselors meet the needs of their buildings in the past:

 Don’t do this alone.
 School principals are certainly wise to include school counselors in the creation of a building response to unexpected events, but the best constructed plan is one that’s team-based.
 Not everyone considers this issue to be a crisis, but it’s a good idea to look at your building crisis plan for guidance here—bring your crisis team together, determine who else may have important expertise to add to the team (like Social Studies teachers familiar with the situation), and plan as a group.
-If you don’t have a building crisis plan, pull your principal, , and two teachers you respect into your office, and start from there—and make sure constructing a crisis plan is on next fall’s “to do” list.
+If you don’t have a building crisis plan, pull your principal, social worker, and two teachers you respect into your office, and start from there—and make sure constructing a crisis plan is on next fall’s “to do” list.